Vargodl/DVwords-WeekenStrung/README.md

 “The key to the riddle is another riddle.”

 All equalities are not created equal

+Time…trapped in the amber of this moment.
+Kurt Vonnegut

 How long is now?
 Is it dimensionless like a mathematical point on a line?
 Is it absolute or relative?
 Is there an anti-now?